realworldocaml/book/en/02-guided-tour.md

 the `match` and the `with` is chosen, and the right-hand side of the `->` is evaluated, and is the result of evaluating the entire expression.
-As with `print_log_entry`, the pattern can also create new variables, giving a name to sub-components of the datastructure being matched.
+As with `print_log_entry`, the pattern can also create new variables, giving a name to sub-components of the data structure being matched.

 But we don't necessarily need to use the `match` statement in this